GanelNallamilli/EEG-Operated-Vehicle/README.md

 # EEG-Operated-Vehicle

 This project demonstrates controlling a Raspberry Pi (model 4b) vehicle using EEG data from a Muse headband.
-The vehicle responds to jaw clenching and head orientation, enabling it to move forward, backward, and turn left or right.
+The vehicle responds to jaw clenching, blinking and head orientation, enabling it to move forward, backwards, and turn left or right.

 ## Table of Contents